GenericMappingTools/gmt/sandbox/docs_rst/source/gmtspatial.rst

     reversed.
-Features are considered approximate matches if their minimum distance is less than *dmax* [0] (see UNITS) and their closeness (defined as the ratio between the average distance between the features divided by their average length) is less than *cmin* [0.01].
+Features are considered approximate matches if their minimum distance is less than *dmax* [0] (see UNITS) and their closeness (defined as the ratio between the average distance between the features divided by their average length) is less than *cmax* [0.01].
 For each duplicate found, the output record begins with the single letter Y (exact match) or ~ (approximate match).
 If the two matching segments differ in length by more than a factor of 2 then